 update_free_access setting back to

-FALSE to prevent others from being able to access it in settings.php.
+FALSE to prevent others from being able to access your site's update.php through a browser.

 $settings['update_free_access'] = FALSE;